 Can I rant about something totally meaningless for a moment?
 Lunchboxes!
 I bought my kids the most adorable animal lunchboxes.
 Here, see, aren’t they adorable?

-Presumably, in my mind, if a kid takes his lunch to school in a cute lunch box it will make up for all the strife in his divorcing parents’ home life.
-We are FINE, world, okay?
+Presumably, in my mind, if a kid takes his lunch to school in a cute lunch box it will make up for all my other failures as a mother.
+It will present my best side to the world and the teachers and my kids will know that I love them.
+Forget any behavior or power struggles we may be having, we are FINE, world, okay?
 Look at my kids’ lunchboxes!
 Right?
 Eek.

 Anyway, the rant cometh.
 These adorable lunchboxes get left in the car almost every day, and every day it drives me absolutely crazy because it means they will not be available when I am ready to pack lunches!!